 Prepare your hospitalisation

-Foreign patients Foreign Directory Directory Appointment Appointment How to get here Get here
+Directory Directory Appointment Appointment How to get here Get here

 Documents to bring along

-• Formal identity document (identity card, passport)
+• A formal identity document (identity card, passport);

-• Prescriptions for any ongoing treatment
+• Prescriptions for all ongoing treatment.

 For minors, the accompanying adult must also bring the ‘Livret de Famille’ (family record) and the ID cards of both parents (exclusively for minors).